What that actually means in practice

 - Revisit the ICP on a quarterly operating cadence.

 A good ICP statement should be usable in a meeting without explanation.
-For example: “We win best with venture-backed B2B software companies between product-market fit and scale-up, where the CEO or revenue leader owns pipeline efficiency, the team has outgrown founder-led marketing, and the business needs senior marketing operating leadership without hiring a full-time CMO.”
+For example: “We win best with venture-backed B2B software companies between product-market fit and scale-up, where the CEO or revenue leader owns pipeline efficiency, the team has outgrown founder-led marketing, and the business needs experienced marketing leadership without hiring a full-time CMO.”
 That is not just a category.
 It names the stage, pain, buyer context, operating gap, and reason to act.